2010–2017 Toronto serial homicides: Handling of missing persons cases

 Tory has been supportive of police while acknowledging legitimate questions about the investigation that would be answered in due course.
-Councillor Kristyn Wong-Tam, whose ward includes Church and Wellesley, supported police at the time of McArthur's arrest when she expressed gratitude and noted that it was a complicated case.
-But by the end of February she said that the police relationship with the community had to be rebuilt and in early March that she was "no longer surprised" by "incompetence" in the investigation.
+Councillor Kristyn Wong-Tam, whose ward includes Church and Wellesley, supported police at the time of McArthur's arrest when they expressed gratitude and noted that it was a complicated case.
+But by the end of February they said that the police relationship with the community had to be rebuilt and in early March that they were "no longer surprised" by "incompetence" in the investigation.
 At McArthur's sentencing in 2019, Justice McMahon praised TPS for their investigation.

 Pride Toronto had been in closed-door talks about the TPS returning to the parade after controversially being banned in 2017.
 Progress was made but criticisms following McArthur's arrest led to an April 2 statement by Pride's executive director and five LGBT organizations asking the TPS to withdraw its application to march in uniform.
 The statement cited community feelings that investigations were "insufficient" and that concerns were "dismissed".
 Saunders had hoped that participation would demonstrate a "shared commitment to progress and healing", and considered the many TPS members who identify as LGBTQ and wished to march in the event built on inclusiveness.

 In a March 9 statement, Saunders said that he understood the public's frustrations with the limited information that had been released during the investigation.
 He announced finalized plans for a dedicated missing persons unit, community outreach, and a professional standards review of the Richey and Wells cases.
 He also stated that he believed there were serious issues of systemic bias which required an independent external review, and that he had been working with other officials on how to hold such a review without affecting investigations and prosecutions.

 The missing persons unit, staffed by six police detectives and an analyst, began work in July 2018.
 They have been tasked with digitizing and reviewing thousands of missing persons files dating to 1953, and to act as a central hub to review each active missing persons case.
 Their protocols are intended to flag suspicious disappearances in the early hours of an investigation and detect if broader investigations are warranted.
 Investigations will continue to be run by officers in each of the TPS's seventeen divisions.

 The Missing Persons Act would make it easier for police to obtain judicial orders for access to phone records or financial information in a missing persons case.
 Previously police could only obtain such records if a crime was suspected.
 The Act was passed in March 2018 by Ontario's Liberal government as part of Bill 175, but as of October 2018 it has been stalled by the new Progressive Conservative government of Premier Doug Ford with no timeline for bringing it into effect.